arhszaf/Projects/Distibuted Systems/Front End/main/readme.md

 # Frontend Distributed Systems
 This project is an Android application that connects the frontend with the backend using fragments and socket communication.
 It includes multiple activities and fragments to handle different parts of the application.
 The App is an `activity tracker`.
-The intefrace consists of 3 basic functionalities: `Profile`,`Statistics` and `Routes`.The `Profile` of the user displays the name, lastname and date of birth of the user.The `Statistics` compares with the other users based on the total time it took to complete the selected route.The `Routes` displays the available routes to the user to select from.
+The intefrace consists of 3 basic functionalities: `Profile`,`Statistics` and `Routes`.The `Profile` displays the name, lastname and date of birth of the user.The `Statistics` compares with the other users based on the total time it took to complete the selected route.The `Routes` displays the available routes to the user to select from.

 ### Permisions
 This application requires the following permissions: